Plane symmetric cosmological models: Introduction

-Many natural phenomena are described by a system of nonlinear PDEs which is often difficult to be solved analytically, as there is no general theory for completely solving the nonlinear PDEs.
-Symmetry group analysis, advocated by Sophus Lie during the 19th century, provides an efficient method for obtaining exact solutions of PDEs \cite{bluman1989,ovsy1982,olver1993,zhang1}.
-Lie group of transformations has been extensively applied to linear and nonlinear differential equations in the area of applied mathematics and theoretical physics such as: quantum mechanics, fluid dynamics system, relativity, particle physics and cosmology \cite{baumann2000,ibra1}.
-The method of Lie symmetry group is one of the important techniques for finding exact solutions for the Einstein field equations described by a system of NLPDEs \cite{Ali2014a,Ali2014b}.
-Several applications of Lie groups in the theory of differential equations were discussed in the literature, the most important ones are: reduction of order of ordinary differential equations, transform the partial differential equations to ordinary differential equations, construction of invariant solutions, mapping solutions to other solutions and generating new solutions from known ones \cite{baumann2000,olver2,step1}.
+The Symmetry analysis method is a powerful tool for solving these equations~\cite{Bluman1989,Ovsyannikov1982,Olver1993,Zhang2011}.
+These methods have been successfully applied in the area of theoretical physics, in particular quantum mechanics, fluid dynamics and particle physics~\cite{Baumann2000,Ibragimov1985}.
+We have elaborated this technique in the area of relativistic cosmology.
+Some applications of the Lie point symmetry analysis methods are discussed by Ali et al.~\cite{Ali2014a,Ali2014b}.
+For more details of the Lie groups, one may consult the following works~\cite{Baumann2000,Olver1995,Stephani1989} which deal with several applications including reduction of order of PDEs, development of similarity solution and generating new solutions from known ones.
 The classification of group-invariant solutions of differential equations by means of the so-called optimal system is one of the main applications of Lie group analysis of differential equations.
-The method was first conceived by Ovsiannikov \cite{ovsy1982}.
-Discussion on optimal systems can be found in ref. \cite{olver1993}.
-Also Ibragimov \cite{ibra1}, in his paper has given some examples of optimal system.
+The method was first conceived by Ovsiannikov~\cite{Ovsyannikov1982}.
+In 1985, Ibragimov~\cite{Ibragimov1985} has given some examples of optimal system in his book.
+Later on, Olver~\cite{Olver1993} has summarized some interesting discussion on similarity solution based on optimal systems.

-In this paper, we have attempted to find the exact solution for accelerating universe in plane symmetric space-time with electromagnetic fluid distribution under the background of general relativity.
-We organize the paper as follows: In Sec.
-II we introduce the mathematical modeling of the accelerating universe in the plane symmetric space-time.
+In the present study, therefore, our goal is to search for an effective method for solving the system of nonlinear PDEs.
+This methodology we employ for accelerating universe in the plane symmetric space-time filled with non-exotic matter and electromagnetic fluid under general relativistic background.
+The outline of our study is as follows: in Sec.
+2 we introduce the mathematical modeling of the accelerating universe in the plane symmetric space-time whereas Sec.
+3 deals with the solution of the field equations.
 In Sec.
-III, solution of the field equations have been obtained.
-Sec.
-IV is developed to study some physical and geometrical properties of the obtained model.
-The paper ends with a short discussion in Sec.
-V.
+4 we provide some studies of physical and geometrical properties of our models and its validity.
+A few comments with a short discussion are presented in Sec.
+5.\\